kangruixiang/instatonote/README.md

 ## Instatonote

 Instatonote downloads public instagram posts and saves them in html format for long term storage.
+Each html file can be individually viewed.

 Images and videos are embedded in the html file, making them portable and easy to import into other programs such as Recollect.